Road trip: Wisconsin's Muir Tour

 Devil’s Lake State Park: The park is three miles south of Baraboo and has 30 miles of trails, including the spectacular 4˝-mile East Bluff loop; 1˝ miles of trail are accessible to people with disabilities.
 There’s also a heron rookery, near the CCC camp parking lot off South Lake Road.

 For more, see The divine Devil's Lake.

-Events: First Sunday in June, open house (free admission) at Devil’s Lake, Mirror Lake and other state parks in Wisconsin.
+Events: First Saturday and Sunday in June, open house (free admission) at Devil’s Lake, Mirror Lake and other state parks in Wisconsin.